-Prior to working in the patent field, Dr. Potter was a postdoctoral fellow at The La Jolla Institute for Allergy and Immunology, Department of Molecular Immunology, Laboratory of Dr. Carl F. Ware.
-During her doctorate studies, she worked in the Laboratory of Dr. Jo Rae Wright.
+Before joining Morrison & Foerster, she worked as an associate and patent agent in the life sciences patent groups of several prominent law firms.
+Karen was a postdoctoral fellow at the La Jolla Institute for Allergy and Immunology, Department of Molecular Immunology, in the laboratory of Dr. Carl F. Ware.
+During her doctorate studies, she worked in the laboratory of Dr. Jo Rae Wright.
 The results of her research have been published in peer–reviewed scientific journals, and she has presented her results at national scientific meetings.

 She received her J.D. from California Western School of Law, Ph.D. in cellular and molecular biology from Duke University, and B.S. in molecular biology from the University of California, San Diego.
 Karen was recognized by the San Diego Daily Transcript as an outstanding Young Attorney in 2013 and 2014.Show More